 Throughout its recruitment process, UBS measures candidates against seven core competencies to establish whether they’re suitable for the job.
-A brief explanation of these competencies can be found in the 'how we assess you' section on its 'students and graduates' webpage.
+A brief explanation of these competencies can be found on the 'how we assess you' page in the 'students and graduates' section of its website.
 Here you can find out how to demonstrate these competencies in your application form, during the video interview and at the assessment centre.

 UBS core competency 1: problem analysis

-Make sure you have prepared an example from university, work or your extracurricular activities where you faced and overcame a problem.
-You could be asked specifically about this at interview .
+Make sure you have prepared an example from university, work or your extracurricular activities when you faced and overcame a problem.
+You could be asked specifically about this at interview.

 Remember to think about and include the analytical part of the process.
 For example, perhaps you organised a charity auction and realised before the event that you didn’t have enough lots.
 If you then assessed the likely outcome of selling fewer items on the day and thought about how you could get hold of more stuff to sell at short notice, you’ll have demonstrated problem analysis.